Procedure – Anaphylaxis Prevention and Response

 Communications Plan and Responsibility of School Staff

-After the nursing care plan is developed, the school principal or a designee will inform appropriate staff regarding the affected student.
+After the health plan is developed, the school principal or a designee will inform appropriate staff regarding the affected student.
 The school nurse (registered nurse) will train appropriate staff regarding the affected student and the nursing care plan.
 The plan will be distributed to appropriate staff and placed in appropriate locations in the district (classroom, office, school bus, lunchroom, near playground, etc.).
 With the permission of parents/guardian and the student, (if appropriate), other students and parents may be given information about anaphylaxis to support the student’s safety and control to exposure to allergens.

 All School Staff Training